 The integration process frequently ran into problems.
 As dozens of feature branches came crashing together, developers would find that they had been coding for months on top of incorrect assumptions.
 The API you were using in a dozen places had been removed; the module you had updated had been refactored in an incompatible way; the new feature you added no longer looked right because of a design change.
 Resolving these conflicts could take weeks.

 Nowadays, after Project Inversion, any team at LinkedIn can deploy at any time, or even thousands of times per day.
-Two of the key practices that made this possible at LinkedIn, as well as the other companies you read about in The Impact Of World-Class Software Delivery, were the following:
+Two of the key practices that made this possible at LinkedIn, as well as the other companies you read about in The Impact of World-Class Software Delivery, were the following:

 Continuous integration (CI)